xuan32546/LOL-X-Assistant/README.md

 <h1>LOL-X-Assistant Beta</h1>
 <p>Your personal assistant for League of Legends! <a href="https://www.github.com/xuan32546/LOL-X-Assistant/releases/download/0.0.4-0/LOL.X.Assistant.rar">Download Me!</a></p>
-<p>Before game start, the only thing you need to do is to run this program!
-All the thing you need will be set in one second.
-You can focus on your champion choose from now on!</p>
+<p><strong>Before game start, people always spend more than 30 seconds to prepare the runes.
+Now, download the lolxassistant, and the only you need to do is just to click once, and all the things will be set for you automatically!</strong></p>
 <p><strong>To those who are interesting in assembly language, here is <a href="https://github.com/xuan32546/LOL-X-Assistant/blob/master/RECORDER.md"> one unique way of getting champion id in league of legends</a>.</strong></p>

 <p>A simple website:<a href="http://www.lolxassistant.com/"> www.lolxassistant.com</a></p>